lucidbook/book/src/techniques/dream-recall/dream-journals.md

 Doing this will signal to your mind that dream recall is important to you.
 Over time you'll find it easier and easier to remember dreams.
-Most people leave it just at this technique but if you want to do some more...

-## Recall Your Day
-Right before sleeping or doing whatever technique you're planning to do for lucid dreaming, think back to your day.
-Try to remember it from start to finish.
-This will prime your mind for better recall during the night.

-## It's not working!
-Sometimes, you'll just get a while where you'll have no recall whatsoever.
-This happens even to the most experienced lucid dreamers now and then.
-Just keep journaling, even if you can't remember anything, and eventually your recall will come back.